 Let’s talk about industry problems and solutions.
 There can be little doubt about the importance of bulk materials handling to the mining industry, and by extension more generally to the success of Australia’s processing industries on the global scale.

-In current market conditions, the focus is increasingly on optimization and productivity of existing plant with a view to extracting the most from current assets.
+In current market conditions, the focus is increasingly on optimization and productivity of existing plants with with a view to extracting the most from current assets.

 It follows then that we can state there is an industry need, right now, to find efficient and timely methods for optimizing current plant productivity.

-The following commentary centers on this industry problems and solutions and the rise of numerical modeling as a viable means of finding a solution to bulk solids handling problems.
+The following commentary centers on this industry’s problems and solutions and the rise of numerical modeling as a viable means of finding a solution to bulk solids handling problems.

 I have been an Engineer with TUNRA for over 10 years, and in this time I’ve enjoyed a front row seat to experience the evolution of Discrete Element Modelling (DEM) and its use in solving industrial problems in the material handling field.
 From this unique perspective, there appears to be a cycle to the application of this analysis tool.